getoptimum/docs/docs/learn/overview/intro.md

 # Introduction to Optimum

-Optimum is a highly-effective (low-latency, high-throughput), scalable, and secure decentralized shared memory (DeSM) solution.
+Optimum is a highly-effective (low-latency, high-throughput), scalable, and secure decentralized shared memory (deRAM) solution.
 In essence, it introduces an atomic read/write memory designed for the Web3 environment, addressing the unique challenges posed by asynchronous communication, high node churn, decentralized decision-making, and the presence of potentially malicious nodes.